railwayapp/docs/src/docs/reference/cron-jobs.md

 Scheduled services should exit as soon as they are done with the task they are responsible to perform.
 Thus, the process should close any connections, such as database connections, to exit properly.

 At this moment, Railway won't terminate your process in any scenario.
 However, cron jobs may be skipped if the service is in the build/deploy stage when the next scheduled execution happens.

+## Support

+For information on how to configure cron jobs, refer to [this guide](/how-to/configure-deployment-lifecycle#configure-a-cron-job).